K. S. Rama Rao

 K. S. Rama Rao was born and brought up in Vijayawada, India, where his father was the owner of a textile business.
 As a child, Rama Rao would go to the nearby theatres to enjoy the films of the day.
 Vijayawada was a hub for the film industry, and many of his friends were sons of theatre owners, enabling him to see films for free.
-On a trip to Madras in 1967, Rama Rao was introduced to director K. Raghavendra Rao.
-By the end of 1970, Rama Rao had worked on three films with him.
+He initially aspired to become a movie photographer, but after facing initial setbacks, he shifted to the production side of filmmaking.